Commute to a job in Sweden

 Get a Swedish “Coordination number”

 When you start working in Sweden, you must pay income tax in Sweden.
 Therefore, you must register with the Swedish Tax Authority, Skatteverket.
 You do not need to have a Swedish social security number to work in Sweden, but you must acquire a coordination number.
 You get a coordination number by applying for Swedish SINK taxation from the Swedish Tax Authority using a SKV 4350 form.

 Sink tax or general Swedish tax liability?

-If you live in Denmark and commute to a job in Sweden, you must decide whether you will be taxed according to the Swedish SINK scheme - 25 % tax in 2018, but no option for allowances - or an ordinary tax liability in Sweden.
+If you live in Denmark and commute to a job in Sweden, you must decide whether you will be taxed according to the Swedish SINK scheme - 25 percent tax, but no option for allowances - or an ordinary tax liability in Sweden.

 Transfer your membership of an unemployment fund and trade union